EO-Forge/eo_tilematcher/README.rst

     eo_tilematcher /path/to/ROI --spacecraft spacecraft

 Where:
-- /path/to/ROI is the path to any kind of file that fiona could open (shp,gpkg,geojson,...)
+- /path/to/ROI is the path to any kind of file that `fiona` could open (shp,gpkg,geojson,...)
 - spacecraft ={sentinel2,landsat8,landsat5} (default sentinel2 no input required).

-2. Find, and save to a file, the tiles intersecting a Region Of Interest (ROI) for a given satellite With dump::
+2. Find and save to a file the tiles intersecting a Region Of Interest (ROI) for a given satellite With dump::

     python -m eo_tilematcher /path/to/ROI --spacecraft spacecraft  --output my_ouput.gpkg